Updated March 21, 2023

 - Box Plot: Helps us to find outliers.

-- Density Plot: Help us to understand the distribution of the independent variable, in our case, the independent variable is “Speed”.
+- Density Plot: Help us understand the independent variable’s distribution; in our case, the independent variable is “Speed”.

 Advantages of Graphical Representation

-1. Scatter Plot: It will help to visualize any relationships between the independent variable and the dependent variable.
+1. Scatter Plot: It will help visualize any relationships between the independent and dependent variables.